rwizi/django-metadata/README.markdown

 This is not a replacement for fields into models, you should use it when some records have some data that other records (in the same table) have not.

-As it's a very simple model with basic usage of GenericRelations and Manager objects, it works pretty much with all 1.x versions of Django (so far)
+As it's a very simple model with basic usage of GenericRelations.